dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 A default constructor is a constructor which is automatically inserted if a class declares *no* constructors.

-Let *C* be a class declaration with name `C` and superclass *S* with name `S`, and which declares no constructors.
+Let *C* be a class declaration with the name `C`, a superclass *S* with the name `S`, and which declares no constructors.

-It is a compile-time error if:
+It is a *compile-time error* if:

-- *C* declares a private-named, non-`late`, and potentially non-nullable instance variable with no initializer expressions.
+- *C* declares a private-named, non-`late`, and potentially non-nullable instance variable with no initializer expressions. _(Such a variable needs an initializer, and since the name is private, we cannot introduce a named parameter to initialize it)._
-- Or in **NNBD-legacy mode**, *C* declares a private-named and final instance variable with no initializer expression.
+- In **NNBD-legacy mode**, *C* declares a private-named and final instance variable with no initializer expression. _(Same, but for legacy code)._

-It is also a *compile-time error* if *S* does not declare an unnamed generative constructor.
+- If *S* does not declare an unnamed generative constructor.

 Otherwise let *s* be the unnamed generative constructor of *S*.